nparo-401/cloudFormation/README.md

 ### Images

+* Create the stack:
+  * choose `Template is ready`
+  * choose `Upload a template file`
+  * upload the yml file

 ![create stack](./assets/create-stack.png)

+* Configure the stack:
+  * leave all values as default

 ![configure stack](./assets/configure-stack.png)

+* Stack Details:
+  * add a unique name to the stack

 ![stack details](./assets/stack-details.png)

+* Stack List:
+  * this shows all created stacks

 ![stack list](./assets/stacks.png)

+* Stack Overview:
+  * provides details about the stack

 ![stack overview](./assets/stack-overview.png)

 ## Lab 44
 ### Template 1
+* Need to change all instances of the `cool-react-bucket` from kebab-case to camelCase.
 ### Template 2

 ### Template 3

 ### Template 4

 ### Template 5

 ### Template 6